Haoming02/sd-forge-random-lora/README.md

 # Random LoRA Injector Extension for Stable Diffusion WebUI

 This extension for the Automatic1111 Stable Diffusion WebUI allows you to randomly inject LoRA models into your prompts, adding variety and unpredictability to your generated images.
-Personally, I use it to randomize what characters/Character LoRAs I generate with in conjuction with dynamic prompts and my other extension [Randomize Aspect Ratio](https://github.com/ArchAngelAries/randomize-aspect-ratio)
+Personally, I use it to randomize what characters/Character LoRAs I generate with in conjuction with dynamic prompts and my other extension [Randomize Aspect Ratio](https://github.com/ArchAngelAries/randomize-aspect-ratio) .
+Using both with Dynamic Prompts can create both a random and tailored generation experience for unique and random generations.

 ![Screenshot 2024-10-02 184356](https://github.com/user-attachments/assets/65369813-c1e8-4d08-a025-f03981953e9f)